Kaffir Lime Leaf

 Key Techniques

-- Steeping in hot liquid for infusions
+- Steeping in hot liquid for aromatic infusions and teas

-- Grinding into pastes and sambals
+- Pounding into curry pastes and sambals for even distribution

 Classic Dishes